What is Application Security Posture Management (ASPM)?

 How does Application Security Posture Management compare with other security categories?

-ASPM vs AST
+ASPM vs. AST

 Unlike Application Security Testing (AST) tools that scan applications to identify security issues, ASPM does not scan code to find vulnerabilities.
 Application Security Testing encompasses many scanning techniques like Static Analysis (SAST), Software Composition Analysis (SCA), Dynamic Analysis (DAST), Container Scanning, Infrastructure as Code scanning, and more.
-Often these various scan results are disconnected and produce large quantities of findings including false positives, duplicates, and findings that do not pose real risk.

 ASPM addresses the limitations of AppSec testing by aggregating findings across scanning methodologies and holistically analyzing findings to distill the massive quantity of findings into the most critical.
 This makes it possible for developers to focus their remediation time on true positives with the biggest impact on risk and provides security teams visibility and controls to enforce security policies.